plentymarkets/docs-raw/plentyInterface/Frontend.md

 </pre>

+Get the locale settings from the session storage.

 <pre>public <strong>getCustomer</strong>():<a href="frontend#frontend_models_customer">Customer</a>
 </pre>

+Get the customer data from the session storage.

 <pre>public <strong>getOrder</strong>():<a href="frontend#frontend_models_order">Order</a>
 </pre>

+Get the order data from the session storage.

 <pre>public <strong>getPlugin</strong>():<a href="frontend#frontend_models_plugin">Plugin</a>
 </pre>

+Get the plugin data from the session storage.

 <pre>public <strong>getForum</strong>():<a href="frontend#frontend_models_forum">Forum</a>
 </pre>

+Get the forum data from the session storage.

 ## Models<a name="frontend_storage_models"></a>
 ### Customer<a name="frontend_models_customer"></a>

-session storage model for customer data
+The session storage model for customer data.

 #### Namespace